-- B. This rule is intended to set forth procedures: - 1. by which the public will be involved in transportation planning in Rhode Island, through a proactive process that is based on the following principles: - a. opportunity for early and continuing public involvement; - b. identification of, and contact with, as many persons and organizations as possible who are thought to be interested; - c. outreach to persons traditionally underserved by transportation systems, such as lowincome and minority households in order to identify and consider their needs; - d. inclusion of the general public by appropriate means, such as web postings; timely notice of meetings; and - e. provision of complete information by the Division of Planning, and adequate staff support, given available resources. - 2. by which the State Planning Council will participate in an interagency consultation process with the Rhode Island Department of Environmental Management and the Rhode Island Department of Transportation, to make determinations of conformity of transportation plans, programs, and projects to the State Implementation Plan in order to assure, to the greatest extent possible, that such plans, programs, and projects eliminate or reduce the severity and number of violations of the national ambient air quality standards and facilitate achieving and maintaining such standards. - 3. to supplement procedures set forth in 23 CFR 450 and 49 CFR 613, as applicable.
+- B. This rule is intended to set forth procedures: - 1. by which the public will be involved in transportation planning in Rhode Island, through a proactive process that is based on the following principles: - a. opportunity for early and continuing public involvement. - b. identification of, and contact with, as many persons and organizations as possible who may have an interest. - c. outreach to persons traditionally underserved by transportation systems, such as low- income and minority households in order to identify and consider their needs. - d. inclusion of the general public by appropriate means, such as web postings; timely notice of meetings; and - e. provision of complete information by the Division of Statewide Planning, and adequate staff support, given available resources.

+- 2. by which the State Planning Council will participate in an interagency consultation process with the Rhode Island Department of Environmental Management, the Rhode Island Department of Transportation, and the Rhode Island Public Transit Authority, to make determinations of conformity of transportation plans, programs, and projects to federal and state standards and requirements in order to assure, to the greatest extent possible, that such plans, programs, and projects eliminate or reduce pollutants and facilitate achieving and maintaining required standards. - 3. to supplement procedures set forth in 23 CFR 450 and 49 CFR 613, as applicable.